 This is a serving style that is unconventional, but is becoming more and more popular in the last few years: couples deciding to simply serve their guests appetizers and cake.

-This “grazing” style requires the couple to let their guests know that they will not be served a full dinner.
+This “grazing” or cocktail style receptionrequires the couple to let their wedding guests know that they will not be served a full dinner.
 They need to understand that they will be given appetizers and cake only.

 The reason this is becoming so popular is because it’s very budget-friendly.
 There are no servers, tables, or chairs needed, and the event flow isn’t affected at all.
 It’s also very interactive.